Niranjan Hiranandani

 Niranjan Hiranandani (born 8 March 1950) is an Indian billionaire businessman, co-founder and managing director of Hiranandani Group, engaged in real estate business.
 He is ranked by Forbes among the 100 richest Indians, with a net worth of US$1.6 billion as of June 2021.

 In 2020, he was in the Top 10 Indian real estate tycoons according to the Grohe Hurun report.
 In 2020, he was the second richest person in the Real estate Sector as per the IIFL Wealth Hurun India Rich List (2020).
 Along with members of his family, Hiranandani controls the privately owned Hiranandani Group.

 Early life and education

 Hiranandani was born in Mumbai.
-The Hiranandani family is of Sindhi heritage.
 His father was Lakhumal Hiranand Hiranandani, an ENT surgeon and a recipient of the Government of India's Padma Bhushan award.
 Hiranandani's elder brother is named Navin, and his younger brother is Surendra.
 Hiranandani finished schooling from Campion School, Mumbai and has a bachelor's degree in commerce from Sydenham College in Mumbai.
 He is a chartered accountant of the Institute of Chartered Accountants of India.